How to Make VLOOKUP Case Sensitive in Excel (4 Methods)

 Output: {5,100;6,50;7,30;8,80;9,60;10,22}

-Explanation: It represents an array which shows us the row number and the value associated with it from the given array divided by comma (,).
+Explanation: It represents an array that shows us the row number and the value associated with it from the given array divided by comma (,).
 And each semicolon (;) represents the new row number following it.
 So as it seems like, it created two columns consisting of row number and the column which has the return lookup value (i.e. row number and Score column in our case).

 • VLOOKUP(MAX(EXACT(G6,$B$5:$B$10)*(ROW($B$5:$B$10))),CHOOSE({1,2},ROW($B$5:$B$10),$D$5:$D$10),2,0 -> becomes VLOOKUP(10,{5,100;6,50;7,30;8,80;9,60;10,22},2,0)